Mission and Goals

 5. Exploring campus-wide partnerships and service;

-7. Engaging men at the WWS in conversations about gender.
+7. Engaging men at the School in conversations about gender.

 Membership and Structure

-Woodrow Wilson School graduate students contribute time to write literature reviews, interview practitioners and alumni, organize lunchtime student panel series and other lectures, and provide online memoirs about their field experiences.
-We welcome all Woodrow Wilson School and Princeton University students and alumni and practitioners to become members and participate and contribute as they see fit.
+SPIA graduate students contribute time to write literature reviews, interview practitioners and alumni, organize lunchtime student panel series and other lectures, and provide online memoirs about their field experiences.
+We welcome all School of Public and International Affairs and Princeton University students and alumni and practitioners to become members and participate and contribute as they see fit.
 An advisory board, consisting of alumni, administration, faculty, and the Network coordinators, provides feedback, guidance and sustainability.
-Dean Karen McGuinness of the Wilson School, an experienced practitioner in the field of gender and development policy, guide the Network effort on a more frequent basis.
+Dean Karen McGuinness of the School, an experienced practitioner in the field of gender and development policy, guide the Network effort on a more frequent basis.
 Please see our advisory board list and our organizational chart for more information.